The Three Economic Systems

 A mixed economy is a combination of the two systems.
 Most industrialized countries around the world have mixed economies.
 The exact mix differs depending on the amount of government involvement.

 Economic Systems around the World

-The United States, Canada, Sweden, England, Norway, Japan, South Korea, Holland, and Germany are examples of mixed economies.
+The United States, Canada, Sweden, England, Norway, Japan, South Korea, Holland, Germany, and most other industrialized countries are examples of mixed economies.
 The private sector (businesses and households) plays a significant role, but so does the government in the form of various types of government spending, taxation, regulations, price controls, and monetary policies.

 The United States is truly a mixed economy.
 Increasing government involvement accompanies a traditionally strong private sector.
 What the ideal mix is of these two components is the topic of many controversial debates.